YudanYuan/hello-wolrd/README.md

 # hello-wolrd
 the first repository

-Hello~ This is Yudan.
+Hi~ This is Yudan.
 I am in the library with my friend Lili who is working so hard for her GRE test.